datacareph/notif360/README.md

 ### :white_check_mark: Easy Integration and Automation
 - **Simple Configuration:** Provides an easy-to-use configuration interface for setting up monitoring parameters and alert settings.
 - **Automation:** Supports automated scheduling for regular system checks and website scans.

-### :white_check_mark: Open-Source and Extensible
-- **Open-Source:** Licensed under an open-source license, allowing for community contributions and collaboration.
-- **Extensibility:** Provides extensibility options for adding new monitoring checks or integrating with third-party tools and services.

 ## :space_invader: Future
 TO-DO list and additional features: